 - calcium formate

 Tide Pods contain no phosphates and are safe for septic systems.
 Since the pods dissolve completely, there is no recycling except the outer package.
 Check with your local recycling center to see if they accept the plastic used in the outer container.
-I can see an entire crafting category built around the fishbowl shape of the outer container which has hand-holds shaped into the pack to making it easy for one hand use - a perfect storage container for other laundry supplies.
-Product instructions are listed in English, Spanish and French.
+Product instructions are listed in English, Spanish, and French.

-NOTE: Due to the problem of children mistaking single dose laundry detergents for candy, Tide now offers Tide Pods in a solid orange fishbowl and a child-lock pouch so that children cannot see the product.
-They are also working on a new design for the lid to make it harder for small children to open.
+Due to the problem of children mistaking single-dose laundry detergents for candy, Tide now offers Tide Pods in an improved child-lock pouch so that children cannot see the product.

-Tide Pods come in five scents: Ocean Mist, Spring Meadow, Original, Original plus Febreze and Free and Gentle (no scent or dye).
+Tide Pods come in seven formulas: Ocean Mist scent, Spring Meadow scent, Original scent, Original plus Febreze, Original plus Febreze Sport Odor Defense, Original plus April Fresh Downy scent, Ultra Oxi, Fresh Coral Blast, and Free and Gentle (no scent or dye).

-Tide, manufactured by Procter and Gamble, has been a part of American culture for more than seven decades.
-During those years, the formula, packaging and advertising have changed to meet the demands of the marketplace.
+Tide, manufactured by Procter and Gamble, has been a part of American culture since 1946.
+Over the years, the formula, packaging, and advertising have changed to meet the demands of the marketplace.

-To meet consumers' diverse laundry needs, Tide offers a variety of products including Tide Total Care, Tide Sport with Febreze Freshness, Tide Coldwater, Tide with a Touch of Downy, Tide with Bleach Alternative, Tide Stain Release (now called Tide Boost), Tide high efficiency, as well as, Tide To Go.
+To meet consumers' diverse laundry needs, Tide offers a variety of products including Tide Total Care, Tide Sport with Febreze Freshness, Tide Coldwater, Tide with a Touch of Downy, Tide with Bleach Alternative, Tide Stain Release (now called Tide Boost), Tide Simply Clean & Fresh, as well as Tide To Go.

-P&G serves six billion customers in 180 countries around the world with a huge portfolio of brands including Pampers, Ariel, Pantene, Bounce, Bounty, Dawn, Charmin, Downy, Iams, Crest, Oral-B, Duracell, Olay, Head & Shoulders, Gillette, Braun, Fusion and Febreze.
+P&G serves billions of customers in more than 70 countries around the world with a huge portfolio of brands including Pampers, Ariel, Pantene, Bounce, Bounty, Dawn, Charmin, Downy, Iams, Gain, Crest, Oral-B, Duracell, Olay, Head & Shoulders, Gillette, Braun, Fusion, and Febreze.

-All of the Tide formulas are effective at cleaning everyday soil and leaving clothing fresh.
+All of the original Tide formulas are effective at cleaning everyday soil and leaving clothing fresh.
 Tide Pods are no exception.
-My laundry came out clean and smelling fresh with the Ocean Mist formula that I tested.
+Loads of laundry tested came out clean and smelling fresh with the Ocean Mist scent that I tested.
 However, the Pods formula did not remove every type of stain.
-Red mud and a set-in oily stain did not come out completely in the wash cycle.
+Red mud and set-in oily stains did not come out completely in the wash cycle.

-One of concerns that I voiced to the Tide researchers is that the packs cannot be used for pre-treating stains.
-I frequently use liquid detergent to pre-treat heavily soiled areas or food stains.
-With the Pods, you will need to have a separate stain remover for pre-treatment or add a Tide Stain Release (Tide Boost) to the wash load.
+One of the concerns with Tide Pods is that the packs cannot be used for pretreating stains.
+A heavy-duty detergent formula like Tide contains enough enzymes to break apart soil and can be used as a stain remover to pretreat stains.
+With the Pods, you will need to have a separate stain remover for pretreatment.

 Tide Pods are very easy to use.
 They dissolve completely in both cold and hot water.
-The formula is low-sudsing which is a plus for complete rinsing in the final rinse.
+The formula is low-sudsing which is a plus for completely removing suds and soil in the final rinse.

 The only "trick" to using the pods is that your hands must be completely dry when handling them or the outer film will begin to dissolve.
-You should also keep the outer container sealed when not in use - especially if you live in a high humidity area.
+You should also keep the outer container sealed when not in use especially if you live in a high humidity area to prevent melting.

-The pods should always be kept away from children and pets.
+The pods should always be kept away from children, vulnerable adults, and pets.
 They look a bit like candy and can squirt into eyes or mouths if punctured.

-Even with the higher cost per use, I can easily see how Tide Pods will be embraced by anyone who has to use a community laundry room or laundromat.
-They are also an excellent idea for anyone with limited mobility or dexterity to handle jugs and heavy boxes of laundry detergent powder.
+Even with the higher cost per use versus liquid or powdered detergent, Tide Pods are so convenient for anyone who must use a community laundry room or laundromat because they are easy to transport.
+They are also an excellent idea for anyone with limited mobility or dexterity who cannot handle jugs and heavy boxes of laundry detergent powder.

-I would recommend Tide Pods for use on average soil loads of laundry.
-Only you can weigh the cost vs. convenience and determine which is more important to your laundry routine.
+We recommend Tide Pods for use on laundry as an effective heavy-duty detergent.
+Only you can weigh the cost versus convenience and determine which is more important to your laundry routine.